Santo da Serra Golf Club looks over the bay of Machico, where the Portuguese navigators first landed on Madeira Island.

 The training grounds are fully equipped with a magnificent practice area, that has two putting-greens, a chipping green, bunker green and a driving range with three different tee positions, one of them covered.
 The pro-shop offers the latest golf clothes and club merchandise, and if you need rental clubs they are available onsite as well as trolleys and buggies.

-A Peter Mitchell Academy offers technical training with a qualified golf professional and may be booked for individual or group lessons.
+The Golf Academy offers technical training with a qualified golf professional and may be booked for individual or group lessons.

 Located five minutes away from the modern motorway that connects Funchal to the airport, the capital city is just 15 minutes away.